 Woohoo, the exhilarating downhill from the Crown Range (Jonathan Kennett)

-The Tour Aotearoa brevet has been held every two years since 2016, with 2020 attracting a full field of 500 riders and many on the waitlist.
-From 2021, it's been an annual event!
+The Tour Aotearoa brevet has been held every two years since 2016, with 2020 attracting a full field of 1000 riders and many more doing the ride independently throughout the year.
+It has been an annual event since 2021!

 Entrants are asked to pay a $100 donation to their chosen charity but can also go the extra mile with further fundraising.
 And so they do, with more than $1 million raised for various charities between 2016 and 2020, while also bringing welcome custom to the communities they pass through.